What Are the Common Ovulation Signs and Symptoms?

 What Does Happen During Ovulation?

-The occurrence of monthly ovulation is considered a sign of active ovaries in women.
+Monthly ovulation is considered a sign of active ovaries in women.
 At least one egg is released from small sacs, called follicles, inside the ovaries during ovulation.
 The egg is then sent to the uterus to be fertilized.

 During follicular development, not every follicle will be mature to release an egg and may die before this stage.
 Fertilization occurs when the mature eggs meet sperm after being released from the ovary and passing through the fallopian tubes.
 Ovulation symptoms are recognizable and can help determine the best time for fertilization and increase pregnancy chances.